mayasrikanth/TwitterStudiesCode/README.md

 This repository contains code to preprocess your social media data, construct a GloVe representation of all non "stop words" in your corpus, produce meaningful visualizations of keywords or hashtags, and expose conversation topics in your data using cluster analysis (specifically, k-means clustering).
-I am currently working on including additional scripts for topic modeling analysis using LDA!

 ## Required External Libraries